zw-g/rubiks_Cube_Solver/README.md

 rubiks cube itself.
 I have splitted one job into 7 different steps just like how a beginner would learn Rubik’s cube.
 In the end it turned out to be great.
 It will be able to solve any Cube I throw at it and solve it very fast.

+I have been playing Rubik’s Cube for years, most of times human would just follow an algorithm to complete the cube, so the idea of finding a way to solve the cube without any algorithm comes into my mind, maybe computer could help us to find a way to solve Rubik’s cube in a much more less steps.
+So here I am to explore.